DataDog/hiring-engineers/answers.md

 ## Summary:

 > Thanks for the opportunity!
 I look forward to our next conversation!
+I'm quite impressed at the flexibility of the platform.
+From out-of-box functionality, to dashboards, or extending the platform via custom metrics, DataDog is very versatile.

-> I closing GIF...
+> A closing GIF...

 > <img src="https://media.giphy.com/media/PJoLp4gDIqjYs/giphy.gif">